 OpenFaas is an independent project started by Alex Ellis who was a Senior Engineer at VMware and is now working full time on the project.
 It has a wide and active community of contributors.

-Watchdog: This is a lightweight Golang based web server which acts as a generic entrypoint for functions.
-It receives a HTTP request and invokes a function by forwarding the requests via standard in and awaiting a response via standard out.
+Watchdog: This is a lightweight Golang based web server that acts as a generic entry point for functions.
+It receives an HTTP request and invokes a function by forwarding the requests via standard in and awaiting response via standard out.